 Throughout Indonesia's history, the ethnic Chinese have been the subject of bitterness as a minority group in Indonesia.
 The exploitation by Dutch colonialists through the divide et impera policy generated antipathy from the indigenous people against ethnic Chinese immigrants who were placed in a more advantageous economic position by the Dutch during the colonial era.
 This sentiment towards the ethnic Chinese has taken root such that even after the independence period, the resentment has remained and is continuously cultivated and passed down through generations, as Setijadi (2019, p.
-194) argues that "...anti-Chinese sentiment has never disappeared from the Indonesian national psyche, and that, as a result, the place of the Chinese in Indonesia continues to be contentious in nature".
-The first president, Soekarno, had a close relationship with China, and this gave some hope that Indonesia's ethnic Chinese population would be more accepted by the indigenous population.
-However, an incident on September 30, 1965, put the ethnic Chinese in a difficult situation when they were associated with the Communist Party, which allegedly attempted a coup.
+194) argues that "... anti-Chinese sentiment has never disappeared from the Indonesian national psyche, and that, as a result, the place of the Chinese in Indonesia continuous to be contentious in nature".
+The first president, Soekarno, had a close relationship with China, and this gave some hope that Indonesia's ethnic Chinese in a difficult situation when they were associated with the Communist Party, which allegedly attempted a coup.
 This sentiment and the emergence of communists as 'latent monsters' were preserved throughout the New Order era under Soeharto as a means of power control and as part of an attempt to exploit wealthy ethnic Chinese individuals.
 This condition amplified the marginalisation of the ethnic Chinese throughout the New Order regime period from 1966-1998.
 However, some ethnic Chinese businessmen did not mind being exploited as long as they could do business and be close to the authority to ensure their safety.